ParasolJS/parasol-es/parasol-docs.md

 ```

 ### Linked brushing <a name="brushing"></a>
 Brushing is the primary tool for exploring solution subsets and refining the set of relevant data.
-The user simply drags the cursor over an axis range they are interested in, and all data outside the brush extents fade into the background &mdash though they remain slightly visible to maintain a frame of reference.
+The user simply drags the cursor over an axis range they are interested in, and all data outside the brush extents fade into the background --- though they remain slightly visible to maintain a frame of reference.
 This feature has been implemented in many visualization tools, and especially well in the _parallel-coordinates_ library.
 The novel contribution made by _parasol_ is that brushes can be linked between a pair of parallel coordinate plots.
 That is, if the data columns are split between two plots, as is often done in multiobjective optimization when representing decision and objective spaces, applying a brush to one plot will also update the other plot with the corresponding data.
 See the image below for reference.
 If a grid is present, it will also be updated to display only data within all brush extents.

 Here a brush is applied to the economy axis in the decision space and the objective space is updated accordingly.
 ![brushes](images/brushes.png)